russellnonstophustle/100devs_chatbot/README.md

 <br>
 by storing your API key in a .env file you protect your API key from being "borrowed" or stolen
 <br>
-**make sure you are in the correct directory by using 'cd ..' to go up a directory
+**make sure you are in the correct directory by using 'cd ..' to go up a directory**
 <br>
-and 'cd <wherever you saved the folder> in the terminal to change directory to where yours is saved and into the folder
+**and cd (wherever you saved the folder) in the terminal to change directory to where you saved and cd into the folder**

 # How to change the tone of your ChatBot
 in the server.js file, line 23 you can describe how you would like your bot to act in the prompt